 They most often react to women’s mating signals and often react poorly too.

 Male courtship signals involved the display of power, wealth, and status.

 Some other signs include:

-- Preening: straightening the tie, brush imagine dust from the shoulder, touch cufflinks or watch and rearrange shirt or coat)
+- Preening: straightening the tie, brushing imaginary dust from the shoulder, touching cufflinks or watch, and rearranging shirt or coat)

 - Crotch Adjustments